amanmadov/msin616-final-project/README.md

 <p>Link for the front-end ui module:<a href="https://amanmadov.github.io/msin616-final-project/production/create_employee.html" target="_blank"> View Demo</a></p>
 <br/>

-Stored procedure for adding an Employee to the `Employee` table
+Stored procedure for adding an employee to the `Employee` table

 <br/>